ATTODataPortal/Documents-1/HowTo/HowToUpload.md

 5. Validation

-    - Click the *Validate Button*.
+    - Click the *Validate button*.
 This step checks if data structure and primary data match.

     - Validation failed: view the error message and adapt the data structure or your uploaded data.